UMWEDU/umw-admissions-sync/_pages/transfer.md

 </ul>
 Great ratings in some of higher education’s most prestigious publications, an impressive location between state and national capitals, a renowned reputation for service-oriented learning ...

 The only thing missing from the University of Mary Washington is you!
 Choose your transfer program. <a href="http://www.umw.edu/admissions/apply/">Apply online</a>!
+Take a look at the <a href="https://www.umw.edu/admissions/transfer/transfer-applicant-process/transfer-applicant-checklist/">checklist</a> to make sure you have all the necessary items.

 If you’ve earned a high-school diploma, GED, or equivalent, you can apply to transfer to UMW from any two- or four-year school, no matter where you are in your college career.